hongseok-yang/graduatePL24/README.md

 ## 1. Important Announcements

+#### [24 September] No lecture on 1 Oct

+The first of October is a national holiday.
+We won't have a class on that day.

 #### [27 August] Q&A and use of a LLM.

 We strongly recommend students to ask questions in KLMS, instead of in github, if they have any.
 This would help fellow students to access those questions and corresponding answers more easily.
 It would also help TAs and the lecturer not to miss those questions.